joe-zlu/semantic_clustering_app_public/README.md

 *   **Keyword Extraction**: Extract representative keywords for each cluster using BERTopic-style c-TF-IDF.
 *   **Document Analysis**: Score document relevance to cluster keywords.
 *   **LLM Prompt Generation**: Generate prompts for user to paste into LLMs (like Microsoft Copilot) for cluster summarisation and insight generation.
-*   **LLM Prompt Execution**: Execute the generated prompts locally using any open-weight LLM hosted via Llama.cpp’s llama-server application.
+*   **LLM Prompt Execution**: Execute the generated prompts locally using any open-weight LLM hosted via Llama.cpp’s llama-server.

 ---